nadiasiddiqah/MacroHero-App/README.md

 ## Features

 - Set your personal health goal whether it is to lose, maintain, or gain weight
-- Generate a nutrion plan with daily macronutrient requirements based on your diet goals
+- Generate a personalized nutrition plan based on your diet goals
-- Generate daily meal plans with recipes based on your macronutrient requirements
+- Generate daily meal plans with recipes based on your diet goals
 - Access recipe details in the app to help your prepare healthy meals
 - Quickly change recipes in your meal plan